-The Committee will take evidence from the Public Sector and from Professional Organisations.
+The Committee took evidence from the Public Sector and from Professional Organisations:

 Tuesday 25 April 2017

-The Committee will take evidence from Business and Employer Organisations and the Enterprise Agencies.
+The Committee took evidence from Economists and Business and Employer Organisations.

 Tuesday 2 May 2017

-The Committee will take evidence from Scottish Government Ministers.
+The Committee will take evidence from the Enterprise Agencies and Scottish Government Ministers.